Our Palm Oil Policy

 The Kirk Estate's Policy on Palm Oil:

-- We subscribe to the notion that it isn't palm oil per say that is the problem, it is the troubling techniques of growing conventional palm that are to blame.
+We subscribe to the notion that it isn't palm oil per say that is the problem, it is the troubling techniques of growing such high amounts of conventional palm that are to blame.
 We believe that by doing our part to educate farmers and support communities who put their livelihood on the line to produce a more expensive, more time consuming product, we are helping to increase the demand for plant based oils grown using environmentally minded, future-forward practices.
 We are willing to pay extra for it, providing farms and families with much needed income in locations where it is easy to bend to the pressures of conventional palm production.